olavea/Rubys-TimeShip/content/blog/2024/01/21-personalization-email/index.md

 Could YOUR skill-building fit your personality type better?

+One way to find out is if you take a personality type test and we compare the result with your skill-building techniques

-If you take this personality type test, our audience will find our conversation THAT more useful.
-Because I've seen the test make conversations more specific and thus we can dive deeper down.
-And come up with some experiments to see if YOUR skill-building could fit your personality type better.
+Our audience will find our conversation THAT more useful if we do a comparison.
+At least that's what I've seen in past conversations.I've seen the test make a conversation more specific and thus we can dive deeper down.
+And maybe come up with some experiments to see if your skill-building COULD ould fit your personality type better.

 []()

 ## Personality Type and Learning Style

 Knowing your personality type I'll be able to ask you questions that might reveal for example: